 Krysia Jopek was born in Hartford, Connecticut.
 She holds four degrees: a B.A. and M.A. in English from the University of Connecticut, an M.Phil. in English from the City University of New York (CUNY) Graduate Center, and an M.F.A in Literary Fiction from Albertus Magnus.
 She studied in London her sophomore year of college and attended Semester at Sea in Fall of 1988 before teaching English at City College New York (CCNY) from 1991-2001.
-Her first novel, Maps and Shadows (Aquila Polonica 2010), won a Silver Benjamin Franklin award in 2011 in the category of Historical Fiction.
-She is currently finishing her second novel, The Glass House of Forgetting.
+The combination of her travels, education, and teaching experience informs her worldview and subsequently, her writing, with a global dimension.

 Her first novel, poetic in nature, Maps and Shadows (Aquila Polonica 2010), won a Silver Benjamin Franklin award in 2011 in the category of Historical Fiction.
 She is currently finishing her second novel, literary fiction, The Glass House of Forgetting.
 Her chapbook Hourglass Studies (Crisis Chronicles, 2017), a sequence poem in twelve sections, has been nominated for a 2018 Pushcart Prize in Poetry.
 This small book was influenced by Rainer Maria’s short book, The Book of Hours.
 She is finalizing her first book-length manuscript, Painting the Rain.